wagtail-nest/wagtail-personalisation/docs/usage_guide/implementation.rst

 Extending a page to be personalisable
 -------------------------------------
-Wagxperience offers a ``PersonalisablePage`` base class to extend from.
+Wagtail Personalisation offers a ``PersonalisablePage`` base class to extend from.
 This is a standard ``Page`` class with personalisation options added.